Area codes 514, 438, and 263: History

 The initial area codes were created in 1947 as routing codes for operator-assisted calls.
 Quebec and Ontario were the only provinces that received multiple area codes.
 Quebec was split between area codes 514 and 418.
 Area code 514 was originally assigned to the entire western half of Quebec from the Canada–US border to the Hudson Strait.
 The area nominally included several remote areas in the far northern portion of the province that at the time did not have telephone service.
-When the Bell System implemented direct distance dialing (DDD) for content-wide service using a seven-digit local telephone number, prefixed by a three-digit area code, Montreal and Toronto, the largest Canadian cities, still used six-digit (2L-4N) numbering plans.
+When the Bell System implemented direct distance dialling (DDD) for content-wide service using a seven-digit local telephone number, prefixed by a three-digit area code, Montreal and Toronto, the largest Canadian cities, still used six-digit (2L-4N) numbering plans.
 Between 1951 and 1958, telephone numbers were lengthened by adding one digit (2L-5N) to be compatible.
 Numbering plan area code 514 was split in 1957 to create area code 819 for most of western Quebec, from Estrie (Sherbrooke) to the Ontario border, with the unserved far northern portion nominally added to 418 (and later moved to 819).
 Area code 514 was reduced to the region surrounding Montreal.

 That configuration remained unchanged for 41 years.
 In 1998, the off-island suburbs (Laval, Montérégie, etc.) received area code 450, which now completely surrounds 514.
 That left 514 as the Island of Montreal and a few surrounding smaller islands, which makes it one of the six pairs of doughnut area codes in the numbering plan and one of two in Canada, the other being Toronto's area code 416.